rszymkiewicz/Comparison_of_Mappers/12_Comparison_vcftools_bedtools.md

 ## Commands and Parameters
 ### samtools - *tabix*
 **tabix** creates a compressed and indexed TAB-delimited file from common position sorted files.
+These files are required as input for *vcf-compare.*

 ```
 tabix -p vcf -h [sample file in vcf format]
 ```